Bug 32192 - Removal of computer should clean up references

 Who will be affected by this bug?: 2: Will only affect a few installed domains

-How will those affected feel about the bug?: 5: Blocking further progress on the daily work
+How will those affected feel about the bug?: 3: A User would likely not purchase the product

 Enterprise Customer affected?: Yes